Swiss housing market hot, but will it boil over?

 According to data from the SNB, prices for owner-occupied apartments and houses have risen by around 20 percent since the financial crisis erupted in 2008.
 The number of permits for building issued in Swiss towns and cities meanwhile rose 13.5 percent on the year in the first quarter of 2012.

-Real estate stocks have also rocketed, with property investment firms such as Swiss Prime Site and PSP Swiss Property, outperforming the wider market this year.
+Real estate stocks have also rocketed, with property investment firms such as Swiss Prime Site (SPSN.S) and PSP Swiss Property (PSPN.S), outperforming the wider market .SSHI this year.

 Switzerland last tightened lending standards a decade ago after suffering a housing market collapse in the 1990s that forced the closure of a bank and dented growth.